Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Setup

 \section{Setup}

 We consider prediction problems from an input space $\sX$ (e.g., pseudocode) to an output space $\sY$ (e.g., code) where there is an unknown subset of \emph{valid} outputs $\sV \subseteq \sY$ (e.g., code that compiles) and the true output is always valid (in $\sV$).
-We are given a pre-trained \emph{denoiser} $\Pi:\sY \rightarrow \sV$, which ``projects'' a possibly invalid output in $\sY$ to the valid set $\sV$.
-In practice, the denoiser is approximate and learned on synthetic corruptions of valid unlabeled outputs.
-The goal in the fine-tuning step is to learn a \emph{predictor} $f: \sX \rightarrow \sY$ using a small downstream labeled dataset $(x_1, y_1), \dots, (x_n, y_n)$ where $x_i\in\sX$ and $y_i\in \sV$.
+A pre-trained \emph{denoiser} $\Pi:\sY \rightarrow \sV$ ``projects'' a possibly invalid output in $\sY$ to the valid set $\sV$.
+In our theory, the denoiser is a Euclidean projection onto the valid set $\sV$, and in practice, the denoiser is approximate and learned on synthetic corrputions of valid unlabeled outputs.
+Our goal is to is to learn a \emph{predictor} $f: \sX \rightarrow \sY$ using a small downstream labeled dataset $(x_1, y_1), \dots, (x_n, y_n)$ where $x_i\in\sX$ and $y_i\in \sV$.

 \paragraph{Base and composed predictors.} Let $\Pi \circ \fthetabase$ be a \emph{composed predictor} that approximates the target function $\fstar$.
 In the context of $\Pi \circ \fthetabase$, we call $\fthetabase$ the \emph{base predictor}.